awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-cloud-watch-events.md

 }
 ```

 The listing below is an example of a JSON object emitted by EBS after a failed `createSnapshots` event\.
-The cause for the failure was one or more snapshots failed to complete\.
+The cause for the failure was one or more snapshots for the multi\-volume snapshot set failed to complete\.
 The values of `snapshot_id` are the ARNs of the failed snapshots\. `startTime` and `endTime` represent when the create\-snapshots action started and ended\.

 ```
 {